 Bachelor of Science

-The offers four-year programs leading to Bachelor of Science (B.S.) degrees in:
+The College of Engineering offers four-year programs leading to Bachelor of Science (B.S.) degrees in:

 Bachelor of Science (B.S.) degree (120 credits) in Computer Science#

 Bachelor of Science (B.S.) degree (138 credits) in Management and Engineering for Manufacturing* (jointly offered with the School of Business) and accredited by the Association to Advance Collegiate Schools of Business (AACSB)